magomimmo/modern-cljs/doc/tutorial-13.md

 validations which are still duplicated in the `login-dbg.html` page.
 This will be solved in successive tutorial when we will introduce the so called *pure HTML template system*.

+# Suggested Homework

+If you want to extend the work that we've done here you could try to introduce the `valid-email-domain?` in the server validation code.
+Then, by using the approach we already explained in the [ajax tutorial][16], you could try to attach the email domain validation to the `blur` event of the `email` element of the `loginForm`.
+In this way you'll reach a very good user interaction for a login form, by validating the email domain via ajax call which bypasses the browser cross domain limitation.

 # Next step - TBD